10 Best HVAC Companies in Carrollton, GA

 Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 All HVAC contractors in Georgia must be licensed.
 They can have either a Class I or Class II license.
 A Class I license requires four years of experience and limits the type of equipment a contractor can work on.
 A Class II license requires five years of experience and is unrestricted.
 You can verify a license on the Secretary of State's website.
 You should also check a company's reviews and complaints with organizations such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-You'll want to select a provider with positive reviews and a history of good customer service.
+You'll want to select a company with positive reviews and a history of good customer service.

 Understand Work Details